 The Cluster Centre supports Cluster development and building the Cluster Ecosystem.
 We support Cluster Development & capacity building by working with Individual Clusters & Policy Makers.
 We surface common conversations on cluster challenges we are facing collectively.
 We host Cluster-2-Cluster dialogue where Clusters, Networks, Trade Associations, Research Gateways can learn and knowledge share from each other.

-You can browse Nicola’s presentation below.
+You can download Nicola’s presentation for free HERE.